MAY

-During February, there are 3 options to participate in Y Your Wellness Matters programs.
+During the month of May, there are 3 options to participate in Your Wellness Matters programs.

-Track your physical activity minutes during February.
-If you reach the required goal, submit your minutes at https://www.laxymca.org/employee-wellness by March 5th to be entered in the drawing to earn a meal with a coworker.
+Track your physical activity minutes during the month of May.
+If you reach the required goal, submit your minutes using this link: https://www.laxymca.org/employee-wellness by June 5th to be entered in the drawing to earn a meal with a co-worker.

 Your Wellness Matters Team Logo.png

-During March, there are 3 options to participate in Your Wellness Matters programs.
+During the month of June, there are 3 options to participate in Your Wellness Matters programs.

 1. Wellness Challenge